M-Iwan/NovaMI/README.md

 For convenience, .py files that work and are up-to-date are marked with *, while those unlikely to work (and should be removed) with #.
 If no symbol is given, the code should work, but won't be compatibile with the rest of the repository.

 ### Repository Structure
-Last updated on version: 0.3.3
+Last updated on version: 0.3.5

 ```
 novami/
-├── deprecated/   Old code kept because it might be useful one day
+├── deprecated/   Old code kept because it might be useful one day (incl.
+MMMTGNN in deep/mmmtgnn.py)
 ├── environments/   Environments for special-need code (CDDD, Mordred)
 ├── novami/
 │   ├── api/